wusatosi/tt-metal/ttnn_op_perf_models/README.md

 A key-value pair.
 Greatly limits static analysis, but allows for maximum flexibility with low development overhead

 ### Tensor operand(s): `TENSOR_PARAMS`
 A struct that encapsulates all potentially relevant information about one tensor operand of an op.
 Ops with multiple operands will have multiple `TENSOR_PARAMS` objects passed to them.
-Ideally, there will be utility functions in `ttnn` to create this struct given a tensor object.
+Ideally, there will be utility functions to create this struct given a tensor object.

 ```
 struct TENSOR_PARAMS {